 For the most up-to-date visa information including fees, contact the Embassy of Uganda at 5911 16th Street NW, Washington, DC 20011; telephone (202) 726-7100 or visit their website.
 Travelers may also contact the Permanent Mission of Uganda to the United Nations in New York.
 Overseas, inquiries can be made at the nearest Ugandan embassy or consulate.

-Ugandan immigration imposes a fine of up to $100 per day for visa overstays and may detain individuals who overstay their visas until the fine is paid.
+Ugandan immigration imposes a fine of approximately $30 per day for visa overstays and may detain individuals who overstay their visas until the fine is paid.
 Be aware that the Ugandan immigration officer at the port of entry determines the length of authorized stay, which is generally from two weeks to three months for tourists.
 Immigration policies are not always consistently applied and may change without notice.
-Extensions of duration of stay may be requested at Ugandan immigration headquarters Jinja Road in Kampala.
+Extensions of duration of stay may be requested at Ugandan immigration headquarters, Jinja Road, in Kampala.
 For more information on immigration issues, please see the Directorate of Citizen and Immigration Control website or call + 256 414 595 945.
 Avoid any offers by private individuals claiming that they can assist with visa issues.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Uganda.

-Crime has increased in areas of Karamoja and Lira in north central Uganda in the last year.
+Crime has increased in areas of Karamoja and Lira in north central Uganda in recent years.
 The Uganda People’s Defense Force actively engages criminals in the Karamoja Region, and armed confrontation between police and criminal elements can occur.
 Emergency medical care and auto repair services are lacking in remote areas of the Karamoja Region.

-U.S. citizens traveling in southwestern Uganda along Uganda’s western border with the Democratic Republic of Congo (DRC) should be aware that armed militia groups are active in eastern DRC.
+Southwestern Uganda/Western Uganda: U.S. citizens traveling in southwestern Uganda along Uganda’s western border with the Democratic Republic of Congo (DRC) should be aware that armed militia groups are active in eastern DRC.
 Travelers should review the country information page and Travel Advisory for the DRC.
-Refugee flows across the border can number in the thousands and there is a risk of incursions by armed combatants.
+Refugee flows across the border can number in the thousands, and there is a risk of incursions by armed combatants.

-Involvement in local social issues: All U.S. citizen travelers to Uganda should ensure that they have the correct visa for their visit to Uganda.
-Missionary and NGO work frequently requires a work visa.
+Involvement in Local Social Issues: All U.S. citizen travelers to Uganda should ensure that they have the correct visa for their visit to Uganda.
+Missionary and NGO work frequently require a work visa.
 Travelers who plan to engage in religious or civil society activities should obtain the appropriate visa from the Embassy of Uganda before departing the United States.
 The Government of Uganda has shown an increased interest in the activities of foreigners working with non-governmental organizations (NGOs).
 Local authorities have been known to detain, question, and arrest foreigners in Uganda, and some visitors have been ordered removed from the country.

 Crime: Pick pocketing, purse snatching, and thefts from hotel rooms, parked vehicles, and vehicles stalled in traffic jams are common.
 Armed robberies of pedestrians and car jackings also occur, sometimes during daylight hours and in public places.
 Victims are generally injured only if they resist.